-- General, Special Revenue, Debt Service and Capital Projects Funds. - Increasing results may indicate liquidity problems, deficit spending or both. - The rating is unfavorable as the City's governmental funds is above that of similar municipalities.
+- General, Special Revenue, Debt Service and Capital Projects Funds. - Increasing results may indicate liquidity problems, deficit spending or both. - The rating is inconclusive due to an inconsistent trend over the past three years.
 Changes in liabilities have a direct effect on the indicator.
-In 2016 the indicator decreased due to decreases in wages and benefits payable and contracts payable.
-In 2017 the indicator increased due to increases in vouchers and contracts payable as a direct result of increased construction projects in the City's capital project funds.
+In 2016 the indicator decreased due to decreases in wages and benefits payable.
+In 2017 the indicator increased due to increases in vouchers and contracts payable.
+In 2018 the indicator decreased due to decreases in vouchers and contracts payable.
+The fluctuation in vouchers and contracts payable is a direct result of construction projects in the City's capital project funds.